Interested in becoming a sleep consultant?

 Getting Your Partner Involved in Sleep Training

-It’s pretty typical that one parent will be the initiator.
+One parent will be the initiator

 More often than not, one parent will reach a breaking point.
 If the other parent can see that their spouse is struggling, and decide to jump on board to support their spouse and child through the sleep training process, the likelihood of success skyrockets.
-Here are a few tips that I often share with parents so that they can have the greatest chance of success.

-Both parents should be equally well versed in the plan.
+Both parents should be equally well-versed in the plan

 If you’re following the instructions from a blog post, a book, or a sleep consultant, it’s important that everyone involved has a handle on the process.
 If one parent is acting as the expert, and the other is just along for the ride, that can certainly lead to problems down the road.

-Know each other’s strengths and weaknesses.
+Know each other’s strengths and weaknesses

 Send a message to Jayne Havens, founder of CPSM.